fugjoo/suedtirolmobilAI/README.md

 python -m src.cli stops "Brixen"
 ```

 By default the commands print a short text summary.
+For ``search`` this means
-To inspect the raw API
+showing only the individual trip legs.
+To inspect the raw API response you
-response you need to enable debug mode and request the JSON output:
+need to enable debug mode and request the JSON output:

 ```bash
 python -m src.cli search "Bozen nach Meran" --debug --format json